arrrrrrrrrrrrrrrrrr/riven-auto-install/README.md

     ```bash
     .\windows_proxy.bat
     ```
+### windows_proxy.bat: Proxy WSL Docker Bridge IP to Machine IP

+The `windows_proxy.bat` script is designed to simplify access to Docker containers running inside WSL by binding the Docker network's bridge (NAT) IP (typically in the 172.x.x.x range) to your Windows machine's IP address.

+This allows any service running inside Docker containers, including Riven, Plex, or other applications, to be accessed using your machine's IP address rather than the internal Docker IP.
+This makes the containers easily reachable from outside the WSL environment without complex networking setups.

+Running `windows_proxy.bat` will ensure that any ports exposed by Docker containers in WSL will be proxied to your machine's IP, providing seamless access to all containerized services.

 #### NOTE
 - During installation, you’ll have the option to install Plex Media Server.
 - Zurg and rclone will be automatically installed **only if they are present** in the directory.
 If they are already installed, the script will skip their installation.

-## windows_proxy.bat: Proxy WSL Docker Bridge IP to Machine IP

-The `windows_proxy.bat` script is designed to simplify access to Docker containers running inside WSL by binding the Docker network's bridge (NAT) IP (typically in the 172.x.x.x range) to your Windows machine's IP address.

-This allows any service running inside Docker containers, including Riven, Plex, or other applications, to be accessed using your machine's IP address rather than the internal Docker IP.
-This makes the containers easily reachable from outside the WSL environment without complex networking setups.

-Running `windows_proxy.bat` will ensure that any ports exposed by Docker containers in WSL will be proxied to your machine's IP, providing seamless access to all containerized services.
+## Bypass Riven Onboarding with Pre-Configured Settings

+A new feature has been added that allows you to bypass the onboarding process for Riven by automatically configuring it with the essential settings required to get started.
+This simplifies the setup process by providing just enough configuration to launch Riven without manual onboarding steps.

+### How It Works:

+1. When running the installation script, Riven will automatically be configured with minimal settings, such as:
+   - **Real-Debrid Integration**: Uses your API token to integrate Real-Debrid.
+   - **Library Path**: Points to the default media library location (`/mnt/library`).
+   - **Rclone Path**: Set to `/mnt/zurg/__all__` for remote media access.
+   - **Basic User Preferences**: Set to default options for initial startup.

+2. After installation, Riven will be ready to use with the basic configuration.

+### Optional Customization:

+If you want to customize these settings further, you can edit the `settings.json` file located in the `./riven` directory.
+This allows you to fine-tune your configuration without needing to go through the onboarding process manually.